 - The generic registration drawing.
 All the possible production options are covered.

 - ABSA’s guide to registering generic designs.
-This is a good starting point when making generic designs that need to survive review across Canada.
+This is a good starting point when making generic designs that need to be reviewed across Canada.

 We are Canada’s largest independent registrar of fittings, vessels and piping under the CRN program registering for more than a thousand customers.
 We are experts in the specialized field of pressure equipment design and registration.